-When students create Code.org accounts, Code.org does not store the email address provided by those Users in a retrievable format.
+When User accounts use a Student email address for login, Code.org does not store the email address provided by those Users in a retrievable format.
 Instead, we immediately create and store only a one-way hashed version of the email address (which cannot be converted back into the original address), and use it only for the purposes of login, account management, and password recovery.
-In fact, when creating a student account or during login, the actual account email address is never even transmitted to Code.org's servers.
-The only circumstance when Code.org's servers receive a student's Code.org email address is if the student forgets their password and asks to reset it.
-At that point, the student is prompted to enter their email, which is used to send them a password reset link.
+In fact, when creating or signing into a Student account, the actual account email address is never even transmitted to Code.org's servers.
+The only circumstance when Code.org's servers receive a Student's Code.org email address is if the Student forgets their password and asks to reset it.
+At that point, the Student is prompted to enter their email, which is used to send them a password reset link.

-If a student contacts us via our customer support pages, we will store and use their email address in order to respond to them.
-If a student over the age of 13 signs our online petitions, or a student creates a teacher account on Code.org or offers to help us as a software industry volunteer, we will store and use their email address just as we do for other advocates of our nonprofit mission.
+If a User contacts us via our customer support pages, we will store and use their email address in order to respond to them.
+If a User over the age of 13 signs our online petitions, or a User creates a Teacher account on Code.org or offers to help us as a software industry volunteer, we will store and use their email address just as we do for other advocates of our nonprofit mission.

-For a small minority of our students, and only if they are over the age of 18, we may offer the opportunity to participate in a "longitudinal" study to understand the multi-year impact of learning computer science.
+For a small minority of our Students, and only if they are over the age of 18, we may offer the opportunity to participate in a "longitudinal" study to understand the multi-year impact of learning computer science.
 Participation in such a study would be entirely optional.
-Students who receive an offer and choose to participate will be asked to provide their contact information (email address and optionally other forms of contact that may be more convenient for the student).
-This contact information will not be shared with third parties, nor used in any way outside the purpose of such a study – to ask students to participate in surveys.
-If we learn that we have inadvertently collected this information from a child under 18, we will delete such information immediately.
+Students who receive an offer and choose to participate will be asked to provide their contact information (email address and optionally other forms of contact that may be more convenient for the Student).
+This contact information will not be shared with third parties, nor used in any way outside the purpose of such a study – to ask Students to participate in surveys.
+If we learn that we have inadvertently collected this information from a Student under 18, we will delete such information immediately.

-When children under the age of 13 attempt to sign our online petition supporting Code.org’s mission, the email addresses are discarded and are not transmitted to or stored on our server.
+When children under the age of 13 attempt to sign our online petition supporting Code.org’s mission, the email addresses and names are discarded and are not stored on our server.

-As is common in education research, to measure how well our programs perform and how well students are learning from them, Code.org engages an experienced independent third party, Outlier Research & Evaluation (“Evaluator”) to do a thorough evaluation of our work in select partner school districts.
-Outlier is part of the University of Chicago’s Center for Elementary Mathematics and Science Education.
-For information about Outlier’s experience and track record evaluating education initiatives and student data, visit http://cemse.uchicago.edu/research-and-evaluation/.
+As is common in education research, to measure how well our programs perform and how well students are learning from them, Code.org engages experienced independent third parties (“Evaluators”) to do a thorough evaluation of our work in select partner school districts.

-To participate in the evaluation, these school districts are asked provide student academic or demographic data from education records directly to the Evaluator, and they are only authorized to provide data that has been completely anonymized (removing student Personal Information such as name and address).
-The data enables the Evaluator to perform an independent study about our work, in compliance with all applicable Federal and local laws respecting student privacy.
-Neither Code.org nor the Evaluator will know the personal identity of individual students.
-When it comes to student assessments and academic results, Code.org will only allow districts to provide the Evaluator anonymized data, which will then be aggregated by the Evaluator across thousands of students from hundreds of schools to publish an independent study.
-Besides the anonymity of this student academic data, our historic contracts with school districts (in 2014-16) also specify very strict limits on who may access this data.
+If a district chooses to participate in an evaluation, the school district is asked to provide student academic or demographic data from education records directly to the Evaluator, and they are only authorized to provide data that has been completely de-identified.
+The data enables the Evaluators to perform an independent study about our work, in compliance with all applicable Federal and local laws respecting student privacy.
+Neither Code.org nor the Evaluators will know the personal identity of individual students.
+When it comes to student assessments and academic results, Code.org will only allow districts to provide the Evaluators de-identified data, which will then be aggregated by the Evaluators across thousands of students from hundreds of schools to publish an independent study.
+Besides the de-identification of this student academic data, our historic contracts with school districts (in 2014-16) also specify very strict limits on who may access this data.
 You may read the template we used for contractual language governing student-data in our district agreements at https://code.org/educate/template-district-agreement.
 This language is historical in nature – as of 2017, Code.org is no longer signing direct partnership agreements with school districts.

 We do not rent or sell Personal Information, Persistent Identifiers, or any other information that we collect from Users, or exploit it for financial gain in any other way.
 Code.org will never share or grant rights to Personal Information with other third-party organizations to use without your consent, except as part of a specific program or feature for which you will have the explicit ability and choice to opt-in.

-In particular, we do not share any Personal Information you provide with our donors or sponsors (other than the "Public Reporting" of anonymized reports as described below).
+In particular, we do not share any Personal Information you provide with our donors or sponsors (other than the "Public Reporting" of de-identififed reports as described below).

-Part of our educational program is to offer professional development workshops to prepare teachers to offer computer science courses.
-If you are a teacher participating in one of these workshops, your name and contact information will be shared with the facilitator and/or professional learning organization hosting the workshop, and they may have access to your continued progress in our online professional learning courses in order to coach or facilitate your learning.
-If Code.org is paying for your travel to our professional learning workshops for teachers, we will - with your explicit permission - share your name and contact information with our travel partner to facilitate booking your travel.
+Part of our educational program is to offer professional learning workshops to prepare teachers to offer computer science courses.
+If you are a Teacher participating in one of these workshops, your name and contact information will be shared with the facilitator and/or professional learning organization hosting the workshop, and they may have access to your continued progress in our online professional learning courses in order to coach or facilitate your learning.
+They may also be able to see your overall class progress to support your classroom.
+They will not have any data on specific Students.
+If Code.org is paying for your travel to our professional learning workshops for Teachers, we will - with your explicit permission - share your name and contact information with our travel partner to facilitate booking your travel.

 When you contact us with a support request, you may provide Personal Information, which is shared with a Code.org support representative in order to process your request.
 Code.org support representatives are either employees or independent contractors of Code.org, and will always have signed a contract requiring them to protect and not disclose confidential information including Personal Information of Users, and to use it only in the context of resolving your product support requests.

-Code.org promotes a weekly Student of the Week and a monthly Teacher of the Month, along with prizes.
-These profiles and similar testimonials are always published with the permission of the participating student or teacher and, if applicable, their parent or legal guardian, or teacher, and may include Personal Information such as the name, likeness and photo or video of the person being profiled.
+Code.org promotes Student and Teacher work on our site and social media channels.
+These profiles and similar testimonials are always published with the permission of the participating Student or Teacher and, if applicable, their parent or legal guardian, or teacher, and may include Personal Information such as the name, likeness and photo or video of the person being profiled.

 In certain occasions, Code.org may work with third parties (such as universities and education research organizations) to improve our services or offerings.
-We may disclose automatically collected and other aggregate non-personal information to authorized partners to conduct research on online education or assist in understanding the usage, viewing, and demographic patterns for certain programs, content, services, promotions, and/or functionality on the Website.
-We require any research partner that receives anonymous or de-identified data from us to agree in advance that they will not attempt to use this data to identify our Users.
+We may disclose automatically collected and other aggregated and de-identified non-Personal Information to authorized partners to conduct research on online education or assist in understanding the usage, viewing, and demographic patterns for certain programs, content, services, promotions, and/or functionality on the Website.
+We require any research partner that receives de-identified data from us to agree in advance that they will not attempt to use this data to identify our Users.

 Code.org may disclose User data including Personal Information or Persistent Identifiers that we believe, in good faith, is appropriate or necessary to take precautions against liability; to protect Code.org from fraudulent, abusive, or unlawful uses; to investigate and defend ourselves against any third-party claims or allegations; to assist government enforcement agencies; to protect the security or integrity of the Website; or to protect the rights, property, or personal safety of Code.org, our Users, or others.